genesis-release-r-ccs/genesis_website/_docs/installation.md

 ##  General scheme for installation

 Instructions for obtaining the GENESIS source code are provided on the [Download page](/docs/download/).
-After downloading, first extract the archive to an appropriate directory.

 To compile the source code, run the `configure` script in the extracted directory.
 This script will automatically detect suitable compilers, preprocessors, and libraries on your system, and then generate a `Makefile`.